Skip to content

 Since only Bob knows the decryption function, this will verify that it was indeed Bob who sent the message.

-Any person can use the encryption function as well to reconstruct the message $M$, so this is not a method to secretly pass information from Bob to Alice.
+Any person can use the encryption function as well to reconstruct the message M, so this is not a method to secretly pass information from Bob to Alice.

 Fast Exponentiation